 - Now assume thermal insulation on the outer side of this wall.
 Use expanded polystyrene insulation 10 cm thick (L2) with the thermal conductivity of k2 = 0.03 W/m.K and calculate the heat flux (heat loss) through this composite wall.

-As was written, many of the heat transfer processes involve composite systems and even involve a combination of both conduction and convection.
-With these composite systems, it is often convenient to work with an overall heat transfer coefficient, known as a U-factor.
+As was written, many heat transfer processes involve composite systems and even involve a combination of conduction and convection.
+It is often convenient to work with an overall heat transfer coefficient, known as a U-factor with these composite systems.
 The U-factor is defined by an expression analogous to Newton’s law of cooling:

 The overall heat transfer coefficient is related to the total thermal resistance and depends on the geometry of the problem.